oszuidwest/zwfm-liquidsoap/README.md

 ```

 ### StereoTool GUI

-When StereoTool is enabled (by providing a `STEREOTOOL_LICENSE_KEY` in the `.env` file), access the web interface at: `http://localhost:8080`
+When StereoTool is enabled (by providing a `STEREOTOOL_LICENSE` in the `.env` file), access the web interface at: `http://localhost:8080`

 ### Audio Processing with StereoTool

 StereoTool is always included in the installation.
-When enabled (by providing a `STEREOTOOL_LICENSE_KEY`), the system creates two audio paths:
+When enabled (by providing a `STEREOTOOL_LICENSE`), the system creates two audio paths:

 1. **Unprocessed audio (`radio`)**: The raw combined audio from studios/fallback